Kuzych v White: Myron Kuzych

 Myron Kuzych was born Miroslav Kuzych in 1911, in a small village near Kolomyia, Ukraine, then part of the Russian Empire.
-After World War I, that area of Ukraine became part of Poland.
+After the First World War, that area of Ukraine became part of Poland.
 In 1926, Kuzych and his twin brother emigrated to Canada, to avoid being drafted into the Polish Army.
 As a young man in Canada, he acquired a good education in the Vancouver public schools.

-At the time of the events, Kuzych was characterised by his opponents as a "scab", "anti-union" and a "class traitor".
+At the time of the events, Kuzych was characterized by his opponents as a "scab", "anti-union", and a "class traitor".
 It was alleged that he was in the pay of the employers.
 More recent scholarship has clarified Kuzych's ideological views on unionism.
 During the Great Depression, he became interested in socialism and was influenced by the thinking of Daniel De Leon, an American Marxist theoretician and trade union organizer.
 Briefly a member of the Communist Party of Canada, he later was a member of the Socialist Labor Party, which was strongly Marxist.
-Kuzych was a fervant believer in unionism, but rejected the labour relations system of the American Wagner Act, which heavily influenced Canadian labour relations laws.
-He was committed to democratic, grass-roots control of unions.
+Kuzych was a fervent believer in unionism, but rejected the labour relations system of the American Wagner Act, which heavily influenced labour relations laws.
+He was committed to democratic, grassroots control of unions.
 He believed that the closed shop, where the union leadership reached an agreement with the management, undercut democratic organization of unions by giving too much control to the union leadership.
 In his view, the union leaders became committed to ensuring labour peace and productivity to benefit the employer, not the union membership.

 In 1942, Kuzych obtained a position as a welder in the North Vancouver Ship Repairs shipyard, which had a collective agreement with the BISU.
 He made a voluntary donation to the union and attended union meetings, but he objected to the requirement that he become a member.
 However, early in 1943, the union insisted that all workers at the shipyard be union members.
 The management confirmed to Kuzych that if he was not a member, he would be dismissed.
 Kuzych signed the union card to keep his job.
 The union card stated that one of the conditions of membership was to support the goals and constitution of the union, which included the closed shop.
-Members were also not to publicly criticise the union.
+Members were also not to publicly criticize the union.